-- o idle; (no test in progress) - o in progress; (test in progress) - Master com.param.error; (in Master device only.
-No com port is configured as Serial test Master) - Slave com.param.error; (in Slave device only.
-No com port is configured as Serial test Slave) - Communication error; (no communication with the other device) Highlighting this field command can be selected as follows: - o start; (start the serial test, in Master device only) - stop; (stop the serial test, in Master device only.
-If stop command is selected the test will be interrupted at the end of next minute and the data will be evaluated); - abort; (abort the serial test.
-If abort command is selected the test will be interrupted immediately and the data will not be evaluated. - Test started;
+- o idle; (no test in progress) - o in progress; (test in progress) - o Master com.param.error; (in Master device only.
+No com port is configured as Serial test Master) - o Slave com.param.error; (in Slave device only.
+No com port is configured as Serial test Slave) - o Communication error; (no communication with the other device) Moving the cursor with down arrow key until this field is highlighted, commands above the function keys F1 to F4 appear as follows: - start; (start the serial test, in Master device only)

+- stop; (stop the serial test, in Master device only.
+If stop command is selected the test will be interrupted at the end of next minute and the data will be evaluated); - o abort; (abort the serial test.
+If abort command is selected the test will be interrupted immediately and the data will not be evaluated. - Test started: